Bringing gratitude for the land, right to your table.

 And so it was-

 I spent the majority of my 20’s in the military, not as a chef, and during that time I had a crippling secret.
-I was bulimic.
-I was terrified of food, and at one time, terrified of even an organic carrot.
+I was terrified of food and although it didn’t hinder my skillsets, it hindered my heart.
+There came a point that the thought of eating one organic carrot, was debilitating.

 At the age of 30, I had begun eating food successfully.
-I fell in love with food!
+After a year of being coached back to life, I fell in love with food!
 My fear was taken away, and I was a kid in a candy shop when it came to eating…. and living.
-After relearning what food meant for me, I saw for myself that I felt best when I ate '“cleaner vegetables and meats” etc. A good way for me to know what I was eating, was to shop locally.
+After relearning what food meant for me, I saw for myself that I felt best when I ate “simpler foods” with little processed ingredients.
+A good way for me to know what I was eating, was to shop locally.
 Thus my interest in the concept of farm-to-table began.

 And so it is-

 On September 29th this past year (2023) I catered my first private supper since leaving a farm I had worked on, as the Executive Chef.
 I remember how full I felt.
-So rich in gratitude as I looked up, stepping off of the stoop of that porch, realizing that it was in fact the Harvest Full Moon.
-I later learned that Mōnan Lēoht meant “moon light”.
-I found the name fitting, seeing as the supper that evening was in support of the local harvest.
+So rich in gratitude as I looked up, stepping off of the stoop of that porch, realizing that it was in fact the ‘Harvest’ Full Moon.
+I later learned that Mōnan Lēoht meant ‘moon light’.
+I found the name suiting, seeing as the supper that evening was in support of the local harvest.

 While at that large organic farm in Indian Hill, Ohio, I taught the appreciation for the land in the form of elevated, but rustic cuisine.
-The richness in the truth of the harvest and the taste, is so fresh.
-What does a charred radish even taste like?
-The warmth in a bite of a local piece of seared bread, dipped in a locally sourced artisanal olive oil and cracked salt flakes.
-So much flavor has been lost due to added flavor.
+The richness in the truth of the harvest and the taste, is so fresh!
+What does a charred carrot even taste like?
+The warmth in a bite of a local piece of cast-iron seared bread, dipped in a locally sourced artisanal olive oil and cracked salt flakes...
+So much flavor has been lost, due to added flavor.
 It’s one of the relatively newest examples of natural beauty being diluted.
-So therefore, the truth in the harvest is lost.
+So therefore, not only is the flavor lost, but so is the truth in the harvest.

-Food is no longer just a necessity, but has become the strongest gift I could give, as it embodies everything I have come to appreciate about life today.
+Food is no longer just a necessity for me, but has become the strongest gift I could give, as it embodies everything I have come to appreciate about life today.

-So it became essential to me that I spread this love to others by way of charming suppers in support of smaller farms and hidden gems of producers, right here in our own town.
+So it became essential to me that I offer this love to others by way of charming suppers or luncheons in support of smaller farms and hidden gems of producers, right here in our own town.
 Your celebration contributes to the wellbeing of all of those suppliers, not just my own.
-Thank you.
+Thank you greatly.

 “I want to be with the people who submerge